 The recent discovery of an antibody in the blood of individuals with NMO gives doctors a reliable biomarker to distinguish NMO from MS. The antibody, known as NMO-IgG, seems to be present in about 70 percent of those with NMO and is not found in people with MS or other similar conditions.

-Traditionally, spinal cord lesions seen in NMO are longer than those seen in MS but this is not always the case.
+Although traditionally spinal cord lesions seen in NMO are longer than those seen in MS, this is not always the case.
 NMO physicians stress the importance for people diagnosed with MS to discuss these symptoms with their doctors to help consider NMO in their diagnoses.

 The cure for NMO remains unknown, but there are therapies to treat an attack while it is happening, to reduce symptoms, and to prevent relapses.
 Doctors usually treat an initial attack of NMO with a combination of a corticosteroid drug (methylprednisolone) to stop the attack, and an immunosuppressive drug (azathioprine) for prevention of subsequent attacks.

 If frequent relapses occur, some individuals may need to continue a low dose of steroids for longer periods.
 Plasma exchange (plasmapheresis) is a technique that separates antibodies out of the blood stream and is used with people who are unresponsive to corticosteroid therapy.